Nets vs. Magic prediction, odds, spread, time: 2026 NBA picks for Thursday, Feb. 5

 The SportsLine model is projecting Brooklyn's Michael Porter Jr. to score 25.7 points on average and be one of four Nets players to score 10.3 or more points.
 Orlando's Paolo Banchero, meanwhile, is projected to have 23.2 points as five Magic players score 11 points or more.

-It has also generated an against-the-spread pick that hits nearly 60% in simulations.
+It has also generated an against-the-spread pick where one side has all of the value.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Nets vs. Magic, and which side of the spread hits nearly 60% of the time?
+So who wins Nets vs. Magic, and which side of the spread has all of the value?
 Visit SportsLine now to see which side of the Nets vs. Magic spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.